molgenis/molgenis-ops-galaxy/armadillo1/README.md

 Create an file called `playbook.yml` with the content from here: [ansible galaxy content](#creating-playbook.yml).

-**Running the VM**
+### Running the VM
 > Caveat for mac!
-> Vagrant uses Virtualbox which in turn requires an Oracle kernel extension to work.
+Vagrant uses Virtualbox which in turn requires an Oracle kernel extension to work.
-> If the installation fails, retry after you enable it in:
+If the installation fails, retry after you enable it in:
->  System Preferences → Security & Privacy → General
+  System Preferences → Security & Privacy → General
-> For more information, refer to virtualbox vendor documentation or this [Apple Technical Note](https://developer.apple.com/library/content/technotes/tn2459/_index.html).
+For more information, refer to virtualbox vendor documentation or this [Apple Technical Note](https://developer.apple.com/library/content/technotes/tn2459/_index.html).

-**Installing dependencies**
+### Installing dependencies
 Before you can deploy, you need to install the dependencies by running

 ```bash
 > ansible-galaxy install -r requirements.yml
 ```

-**Configure secrets**
+### Configure secrets
 By default, uses the Armadillo Localhost application in auth.molgenis.org.
-You have to fill in OIDC client secret and auth server api key in `playbook.yml`.
+You have to fill in [OIDC client]() secret and [auth server api key]() in `playbook.yml`.

+### Running Vagrant
 Run: `vagrant up`

 When you want to provision: